 - The Astro City hero El Hombre could knock bullets out of midair with his specialized magnetic bullwhip.

-- In the Star Wars films, Jedi can use their lightsabers to deflect incoming blaster shots back at their enemies.
+- Star Wars: Jedi can use their lightsabers to deflect incoming blaster shots back at their enemies.
 Justified in that they are explicitly using the Force to predict the shots before they are fired; ordinary people cannot manage it.
 And sufficient weight of fire can still overwhelm them, as demonstrated in Attack of the Clones.

 - Wade Wilson in X-Men Origins: Wolverine.
 How about, taking out an entire roomful of gun users with two swords, deflecting the hailstorm of fire at first by basically spinning them really fast as opposed to any lightsaber-type ultraprecision.
 Then the ultraprecision comes in, and you have him cutting a bullet into two halves which go on to kill two shooters behind him.